craftingcity/The-Known-World/Prenotes Nov 09 23.md

 ### Intro
 When last we left our heroes, they had survived a less than prepared fight against a group of elder basilisks thanks to Nala's expert alchemical skills.
 They have since returned to town, the exhaustion of your petrification behind you.

 The [[Annual Boneborn Bash]] is 21 days away.
-You have reason to believe *something* will occur on the 8th of Weeding related to the Occult Infernal Invasion that has been persistent for some time now.
+You have reason to believe *something* will occur on the 8th of Weeding related to the Occult-Infernal Invasion that has been persistent for some time now.

-What do you do?
+With what little information you have, I must put the question to you; What do you do?

 ### What does the World Know?